Culture Clash (performance troupe): Touring around America

-Theatre Activism
+Theatre activism

-While the sketch comedy group, Culture Clash, originated as a form of documentary style theatre used to satirize the American experience of Latinos in 1984, the group has recently expanded the scope of their satire.
+While Culture Clash originated as a form of documentary style theatre used to satirize the American experience of Chicanos, the group has recently expanded the scope of their satire.
 The group traveled through America and reached towards the outside of American society to interview people with different ethnic backgrounds or sexual orientations.
 Using these interviews, the group went on to use the information as inspiration for new sketch characters and scenarios in their recent anthology of sketches, Culture Clash in AmeriCCa..

 Culture Clash (still) in America often uses the same sketches that were used 20 years ago with different twists and interpretations of the characters.
 Although they decided to expand the scope of satire, the group believes that much of the script does not need tweaking due to the same relevance the content of their performances have regarding American society.